-How accurate are Cue Health at home Covid tests?
+How accurate are Cue Health Tests for at home Covid tests?

 For an at home test, a review needs to consider both the ease of use and how accurate are the results of the test.
 96%!
 That’s the effectiveness of the Cue Health at home Covid kit effectiveness (according to the FDA filing).
 That’s also the worst case number presented.